Global Opportunities

 Fieldwork: on-site activity (or virtual if required) to engage with a case study site that complements and relates to other teaching methods and helps students to achieve knowledge learning outcomes.

-Guided Independent Study: This includes time that students should dedicate to preparing in advance for seminars, workshops, practical sessions and fieldwork trips, and for preparing and completing their assessments.
+Guided Independent Study: This includes time that students should dedicate to additional advance preparation for seminars, workshops and fieldwork trips, and for preparing and completing their assessments.
 It includes independent research and reading activities which enable students to independently deepen knowledge outcomes and to practise all skills outcomes, as well as applying cognitive/intellectual, self-management and interaction skills in particular.

 Assessment Methods